 MP for Nottingham East

-Nadia Whittome is a Labour (Co-op) MP for Nottingham East, first elected in 2019.
-She sits on the Women and Equalities Committee (from October 2025) and has previously served on committees covering housing, energy and the environment, reflecting a focus on social justice and welfare issues.
+Nadia Whittome is the Labour and Co-operative MP for Nottingham East, first elected in 2019.
+She currently sits on the Women and Equalities Committee (since October 2025).
+In Parliament she has served on several committees, including the Environmental Audit Committee (2020–2022), the Housing, Communities and Local Government Committee (2022–2024), and scrutiny work on energy and equality issues, reflecting a focus on social justice, housing and public services.

 Generated 21 February 2026